5 Considerations When Deciding if a Design Sprint is Right for Your Team

 If your team is considering a Design Sprint, you’re probably also considering if the cost is worth it.
 It’s not just a small, simple 30-minute status meeting after all.
 A Design Sprint is a five-day process, initially developed at Google Ventures, used for validating ideas and tackling a business problem.
 Teams are guided through a design thinking process to uncover insights, prototype an idea, and test it with users.
 Design Sprints help answer important business questions and solve big challenges through design, prototyping, and testing ideas directly with users.
 Benefits include team alignment (creating a shortcut to the debate cycle), less risk, and the ability to compress months of time into a single week.

-Design Sprints are a five-day process that requires careful planning.
+This five-day process that requires careful planning.
 Note: we believe in giving your Design Sprint the full five days and not taking shortcuts.
 The activities and workshops take up the full five days, not including the pre-planning time, so you’ll want to factor that in.
-Consider what that means for your team – the Sprint participants will need to focus all of their time and attention on the Design Sprint, so their other projects and tasks will either need to be covered by someone else or put on hold for the week.
-The good news is what happens in a week-long Design Sprint can be equal to three or even six months of “regular” work.
+Consider what that means for your team – the participants will need to focus all of their time and attention on the Design Sprint, so their other projects and tasks will either need to be covered by someone else or put on hold for the week.
+The good news is what happens in a week can be equal to three or even six months of “regular” work.

 “Design thinking research can lead to a 75% reduction in design and delivery time, often reducing an 8-month project to 3 or 4 months.” – IBM